Baku–Supsa Pipeline

-The Baku–Supsa Pipeline (also known as the Western Route Export Pipeline and Western Early Oil Pipeline) is an 833 km long oil pipeline, which runs from the Sangachal Terminal near Baku to the Supsa terminal in Georgia.
-It transports oil from the Azeri-Chirag-Guneshli field.
-The pipeline is operated by BP.
+The Baku–Supsa Pipeline (also known as the Western Route Export Pipeline and Western Early Oil Pipeline) is an 833 km long crude-oil export pipeline running from the Sangachal Terminal near Baku to the Supsa terminal in Georgia.
+It transports oil produced from the Azeri-Chirag-Gunashli field.
+The pipeline and the Supsa terminal have been operated by SOCAR Midstream Operations since 8 June 2026, when operational responsibility was transferred from BP following the expiration of BP's operating agreement.

 History

-The preparations for the pipeline's construction started in 1994.
-On 8 March 1996, President of Azerbaijan Heydar Aliyev and President of Georgia Eduard Shevardnadze agreed on the establishment of Baku–Supsa pipeline.
-The trilateral contract was signed between Azerbaijan International Operating Company, SOCAR and the Government of Georgia.
-In the same year, the lead contract of the project was awarded to Kværner.
+Preparations for the pipeline's construction started in 1994.
+On 8 March 1996, President of Azerbaijan Heydar Aliyev and President of Georgia Eduard Shevardnadze agreed on the establishment of the Baku–Supsa pipeline.
+A trilateral contract was signed between Azerbaijan International Operating Company, SOCAR and the Government of Georgia.
+In 1996, the main project contract was awarded to Kværner.
 The pipeline was completed in 1998.
 On 17 April 1999, the inauguration ceremony of the Supsa Oil Terminal took place.
-The total costs of the construction of the pipeline and terminal were US$556 million.
+The total cost of constructing the pipeline and terminal was US$556 million.

-The oil transportation by the pipeline was stopped on 21 October 2006 after abnormalities were revealed during the inspections on the pipeline.
-The large scale repair and replacement included replacement and re-routing of pipeline sections near Zestaponi in Georgia and Kura River crossing in Azerbaijan.
-Also several defects of the Soviet times sections were repaired.
+Oil transportation through the pipeline was stopped on 21 October 2006 after abnormalities were revealed during an inspection of the pipeline.
+The large-scale repair and replacement work included the replacement and rerouting of pipeline sections near Zestaponi in Georgia and at the Kura River crossing in Azerbaijan.
+Several defects in sections dating from the Soviet times were also repaired.
 In total, the repair works cost US$53 million.
-The oil shipment restarted in June 2008.
+Oil shipments restarted in June 2008.

-After a major explosion and fire, which closed the Baku–Tbilisi–Ceyhan pipeline on 6 August 2008, the Baku–Supsa Pipeline was used to re-route Azeri oil deliveries.
-On 12 August 2008, BP closed the pipeline temporarily for safety reasons because of the South Ossetia conflict.
-On August 10 and 12 2008, the Russian aviation had bombed the pipeline.
-In Summer of 2012 pipeline was down a month for a maintenance.
+After a major explosion and fire closed the Baku–Tbilisi–Ceyhan pipeline on 6 August 2008, the Baku–Supsa Pipeline was used to reroute Azerbaijani oil deliveries.
+On 12 August 2008, BP temporarily closed the pipeline for safety reasons because of the South Ossetia conflict.
+Russian aircraft reportedly bombed the pipeline on August 10 and 12 2008.
+In the summer of 2012, the pipeline was shut down for a month for maintenance.